tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

     5. Electron carriers

-		> Carry electrons and energy to places to produce things. often NADH, NADPH,
+		> Carry electrons and energy to places to produce things. often NADH, NADPH, FADH

 8. How do bacteria do these processes?

+		> Small-ly
+		>

 9. Reading charts and graphs related to experiments with these processes